 Turmeric Root (Curcuma longa)

-Side benefits of turmeric include more energy, better digestion, and antiviral activity.
-It is suggested that it may help in pregnancy-related conditions like pre-eclampsia, gestational diabetes, fetal growth restriction, preterm birth, and exposure to toxins.
+Other benefits of turmeric include more energy, better digestion, and immune-supportive activity (1).
+It is suggested that it may help in pregnancy-related conditions like pre-eclampsia, gestational diabetes, fetal growth restriction, preterm birth, and exposure to toxins (2,3,4).
 As with all of these herbs, speaking with a doctor versed in botanical medicine is important for individualized advice with regards to dosing and timing, especially during pregnancy when doses should reflect amounts in food instead of the high doses found in some supplements.
 To receive the most benefit from turmeric, it should be taken with a small amount of black pepper, or piperine (derived from black pepper), which improves its absorption.

 Ginger Root (Zingiber officinale)

-Ginger is another potent herbal anti-inflammatory and is my favorite herbal pain reliever to use during pregnancy because of the extensive safety studies done on this herb.
-Research has shown it to be effective for relieving joint and postpartum pain.
-It may be effective for neuropathic pain.
-Ginger is also well known as an anti-nausea treatment, immune tonic, cold & flu treatment, and digestive herb.
-New research shows that ginger is good for treating seasonal allergies.
+Ginger is another potent herb for supporting the inflammatory response and is my favorite herb for providing comfort during pregnancy because of the extensive safety studies done on this herb (5).
+Research has shown it to be effective for relieving joint and postpartum discomfort.
+It may also be effective for occasional neuropathic discomfort.
+Ginger is also well known as an being helpful for occasional nausea, immune health, cold & flu management, and digestive health.
+New research shows that ginger is good for supporting seasonal allergies.

 Note: People with sensitive stomachs don’t always tolerate ginger.
 This goes for babies, too.
 Introduce it slowly if breastfeeding or you have a sensitive stomach.
 However, ginger is a common remedy for infant colic and increasing lactation.
 It is safe for babies to consume in a remedy or breast milk.